dinner-group/cookbook/VMD-Rendering-Guide.md

 4. Only show solvent atoms when relevant.
 However, remember that they are still there, and play a vital role in most protein-related processes.
 5. Ray tracing options: Display → Display settings
     1. Set Shadows and Amb.
 Occl. both to On
-    2. In general, AODirect × num.Lights + AOAmbient ≈ 1.8; I usually use AO Ambient = 0.80 and AO Direct = 0.40.
+    2. In general, AODirect × num.Lights + AOAmbient ≈ 1.8; I usually use AO Ambient = 0.80 and AO Direct = 0.50 (with two lights).
 6. You can select specific atoms to visualize through typing atom selection command in the _Selected Atoms_ box of the Graphics → Representations menu.
 Some useful keywords:
     1.  protein - only select atoms belonging to the protein
     2.  water/ion/solvent- only select water, ions, or all solvent atoms.